 In the evening, visitors to the Queen’s Centre for Oncology and Haematology will also be able to start the conversation in the ‘Peace of Mind, Piece of Cake’ café and add their must-do activities onto the centre’s ‘Bucket List’ tree.

-Dr Barbara Payman, Macmillan Bereavement Counsellor for Hull and East Yorkshire Hospitals NHS Trust, has been involved in organising the event.
+Dr Barbara Payman, Macmillan Bereavement Counsellor for Hull University Teaching Hospitals NHS Trust, has been involved in organising the event.
 She says:

 “No matter who we are or what we do, no matter how well or ill we’re feeling, the one thing we can all be certain of is that we will, one day, come to the end of our lives.